cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Read_QC/README.md

 ![R2 adapter content](FastQC_adapter_content_R1.png "R2 adapter content")

 Namely, the Nextera adapter can be found in quite a number of reads.
-So, I think the fragment size is less than 150 bp for a non-trivial number of reads (the forward and reverse reads are 150 bp each).
+So, I think the fragment size is less than 150 bp for ~30% of the reads (the forward and reverse reads are 150 bp each).

 I haven't had a chance to look into this more, but I will add code and results if I think there is something valueable in the flanking sequence that doesn't actually come from the cat genome.